 |Growth||6 inches-3 feet (15 cm-1 meter)|

-Although this plant loves its fair share of moisture, it’s still susceptible to root rot and can easily fall to it if you don’t catch it quick enough.
+Although this plant loves its fair share of moisture, it’s not completely impervious to root rot and can fall to it if you don’t catch it.

 Temperature & Humidity

-Average room temperatures and humidity levels are good enough for the Philodendron hastatum.
+Average room temperatures and humidity levels are often good enough for the Philodendron hastatum.

 Before the Silver Sword puts out full-sized aerial roots, they begin as nodes; these little brown bumps on the stems of your plants are vital during propagation, so make sure one or two are toward the bottom of your cutting so they can turn into regular roots.